JuanPautasso/jp-info/_pages/about.md

 ## 👨🏻‍🔬 Professional Expertise
 My professional journey reflects diverse and impactful roles in academia and industry:

-- **PhD Researcher** at *Radboudumc*: Leading advanced x-ray imaging research, mentoring students, and collaborating with multidisciplinary teams to develop novel imaging solutions.
+- **PhD Researcher** at Radboudumc: Leading advanced x-ray imaging research, mentoring students, and collaborating with multidisciplinary teams to develop novel imaging solutions.
 - **Consultant** for health-tech companies: Identified funding opportunities and supported the establishment of new business units in medical technology.
-- **Research Engineer** at *CNIC*: Worked on machine learning models and developed algorithm pipelines for faster and more accurate medical image processing, improving diagnostic efficiency.
+- **Research Engineer** at CNIC: Worked on machine learning models and developed algorithm pipelines for faster and more accurate medical image processing, improving diagnostic efficiency.

 ---